Deep-Mux/Deep-Mux.github.io/docs/functions-quickstart.md

 deepmux init --name myproject --env python3.7
 ```

-This will create an empty function named `myproject` and a `deepmux.yaml` file in your current directory.
+This will create an empty function named `myproject` identified by `deepmux.yaml` file in your current directory.

 Contents of `deepmux.yaml`: